-Skin cancer is when cancer cells grow in the skin.
+Skin cancer is the growth of cancer cells that start in the skin.

-The two most common kinds of skin cancer are:
+The 2 most common kinds of skin cancer are:

 Copyright © Nucleus Medical Media, Inc.